 Hazzan Jack Kessler was ordained as a Cantor at the Jewish Theological Seminary of America, and went on to have a twenty-year career serving Conservative congregations.
 During that time he received a Master's degree in voice from Boston Conservatory and pursued studies in composition in the graduate department of Brandeis University.
 In addition to his ongoing career as a hazzan (cantor) and vocal coach, he supervises the cantorial training of students in the ALEPH Cantorial Program, and directs two touring ensembles: ATZILUT– CONCERTS FOR PEACE, a duet format of Arab and Jewish musicians performing together, and KLINGON KLEZMER, which does Jewish music from other planets.

-Program Assistant Diana Brewer (soon to be ordained as Hazzan Diana Brewer in Jan 2019) is a graduate of DLTI 9 and has come on board as our new DLTI Program Assistant.
-She earned her Master of Music in Early Music Performance at the Longy School of Music in Cambridge, MA and is completing her training for ordination as a cantor in the Cantorial school of the ALEPH Ordination Program
+Program Assistant Hazzan Diana Brewer is a graduate of DLTI 9 and has come on board as our new DLTI Program Assistant.
+She was ordained by the AOP Cantorial Program in January 2019 and earned her Master of Music in Early Music Performance at the Longy School of Music in Cambridge, MA.
+She is in love with what we do in DLTI!